Using 360-degree feedback as a tool for managerial development

 • Make a visible commitment, even a small one, to turn feedback into action.

-• a weekly team weather report to pick up on weak signals;
+• A weekly team update to pick up on subtle cues

-• one-minute feedback to establish regular, light feedback;
+• Quick feedback to establish a regular, light-touch feedback loop

-• a quick review of "what helps/what hinders" at the end of a meeting.
+• A quick review of "what's helping / what's holding us back" at the end of a meeting

 A manager who makes their progress visible becomes a role model.
-They create an environment where feedback flows naturally, where adjustments are valued, and where progress is part of how the team operates.
+They create an environment where feedback flows naturally, where adjustments are valued, and where progress is an integral part of how the team operates.
+To establish a solid and sustainable feedback practice, check out NUMA’s training course dedicated to feedback.

-360 feedback is often perceived as an assessment tool, when in fact it is primarily a lever for development.
-Used effectively, it enables managers to understand their real impact, reveal their strengths, identify areas for improvement, and engage in constructive dialogue with their teams.
-360 feedback becomes truly powerful when it fosters a culture of continuous feedback and serves as a tool for progress, not judgment.
+When implemented effectively and supported properly, 360-degree feedback is a powerful tool for managerial development.
+It enables managers to understand their actual impact, uncover their strengths, identify two or three priority areas for improvement, and engage in constructive dialogue with their teams.
+360-degree feedback is truly valuable when it is used to foster growth, not to pass judgment.

-In learning organizations, the 360-degree feedback process is an integral part of professional development: it allows everyone to better understand how their behavior influences team dynamics and how to adjust their approach to strengthen cooperation.
-It is a tool for clarity rather than a 360-degree assessment tool.
+In learning organizations, 360-degree feedback is an integral part of professional development.
+It helps everyone better understand how their behavior influences team dynamics and how to adjust their approach to foster cooperation.
+It is a tool for self-awareness rather than a 360-degree evaluation tool.

 Implementing 360-degree feedback focused on progress

-Clarify the intention: explain what the system is actually for.
+Clarify the purpose: explain what the system is actually used for

-The way in which 360-degree feedback is presented determines 80% of its success.
-If poorly presented, it creates mistrust.
-If well framed, it opens up a space for concrete learning.
-The challenge is simple: clearly state that 360-degree feedback is aimed at managerial clarity, not performance evaluation.
+The way 360-degree feedback is presented determines 80% of its success.
+If presented poorly, it breeds mistrust.
+If framed properly, it creates an opportunity for practical learning.
+The key is simple: make it clear that 360-degree feedback is intended to foster managerial insight, not to evaluate performance.

-A short statement can set the tone from the outset: "360 feedback is not an evaluation.
-It is a tool for understanding your impact, identifying what works, and adjusting what needs to be adjusted."
+A brief statement can set the stage right from the start: "360-degree feedback isn't an evaluation.
+It's a tool for understanding your impact, identifying what works, and adjusting what needs to be adjusted."

 To make this message credible, each actor plays a specific role:

-• HR ensures a transparent and reassuring framework.
-They avoid ambiguities that turn the exercise into a judgment call.
+• HR ensures a transparent and reassuring environment by avoiding ambiguities that turn the process into a judgment call.

-• N+1 supports managers, ensures that reports are read, and standardizes the process.
+• N+1 supports the manager, ensures the report is reviewed properly, and standardizes the process.

 • Peers share specific managerial feedback based on real-life situations.